‘Tandav’ makers agree to make changes to web series after controversy

 Two criminal complaints were filed over the weekend against Tandav, a political drama starring actors Saif Ali Khan, Mohammed Zeeshan Ayyub and Dimple Kapadia, which purportedly provides a commentary on India’s political scene under the Hindu nationalist government of Narendra Modi.

 The first one, which was filed in Uttar Pradesh, named the director of the series Ali Abbas Zafar, producer Himanshu Krishna Mehra, writer Gaurav Solanki and Amazon Prime’s India Head of Originals Aparna Purohit.

-The makers of the show have been accused of defiling a place of worship and of promoting religious animosity.
-Another complaint was filed by a Bihar-based lawyer against 96 people associated with web series, who alleged the show “spreads-caste based discrimination”.
+The complainant said that people were dressed up as Hindu gods and goddesses in an “undignified manner” in the 17th minute of the first episode of the series, and were seen using foul language, according to PTI.
+The FIR also mentioned that in the 22nd minute of the episode and at several instances in other episodes, dialogues attributed to Hindu deities and other characters have the potential to incite anger within castes.

+It further said that the character of the person occupying the post of the prime minister in the series has been shown in an “indecent manner” and that the show depicted people as belonging to high and low castes and women in an insulting manner, according to PTI.

 Uttar Pradesh Chief Minister Adityanath’s Media Advisor Shalabh Mani Tripathi had warned the web series’ team of arrest.
 “Playing with the sentiments of people will not be tolerated,” he said.
 “Serious charges have been invoked against the team of Tandav, which is spreading hatred disguised as a cheap web series.
 Prepare for arrest soon.”